damianham/rgm/README.md

 - provide a cli option to fork the gem and replace the clone with your fork so you can edit and issue a PR
 - only 1 version of a gem should be installed in a project, using the latest possible version number
 - no need for version number in the gem folder name
-- maintain package dependecies in either Gemfile or in sections in package.json if no Gemfile exists
+- maintain package dependencies in either Gemfile or in sections in package.json if no Gemfile exists
+- support scoped packages (@namespace/package)
+- support github packages
+  - damianham/has_generic_list
+  - damianham/@repo/package_name  -> github:damianham/@repo/packages/package_name
+- if multiple tagged repositories have the same package name offer user a choice